QuarpT/recursive-descent/README.md

 # Recursive Descent

-Recursive Descent is a Scala typed recursive descent parser DSL.
+Recursive Descent is a Scala, type safe, recursive descent parser.
-By defining Axioms and Rules it is possible to quickly parse strings into abstract syntax trees.
+By defining Axioms and Rules it's possible to quickly parse strings into abstract syntax trees.

 ### Examples